NVIDIA/NVFlare/examples/advanced/llm_hf/README.md

 python3 ./utils/hf_sft_peft.py --output_path ./workspace_centralized/llama2-7b-dolly-sft --mode 0
 python3 ./utils/hf_sft_peft.py --output_path ./workspace_centralized/llama2-7b-dolly-peft --mode 1
 ```
+### Pre: Launch Modes
+Before we start adapting the local training script to federated application, we first need to understand the launch modes of NVFlare client API.
+In our [client settings](../../../job_templates/sag_pt/config_fed_client.conf), we have two launch modes by switching the `--launch_once` flag:
+* If launch_once is true, the executor will only call launcher.launch_task once for the whole job
+* If launch_once is false, the executor will call launcher.launch_task everytime it receives a task from server
+So if it is false, the executor will create new objects every round.
+If it is true, the executor will reuse the same objects for all rounds.

+Turning `launch_once` to `false` can be useful in some scenarios like quick prototyping, but for the application of LLM where setup stage can take significant resources, we would want to only setup once.
+Hence, the below steps are for `launch_once = true` scenario.

+See [Client API](../../hello-world/ml-to-fl/pt/README.md) for more details.

 ### Adaptation Step 1: iterative training
-To adapt the centralized training script to federated application, under ``launch_once'' setting, we first need to "break" the single call to `trainer.train()` into iterative calls, one for each round of training.
+To adapt the centralized training script to federated application, under `launch_once = true` setting, we first need to "break" the single call to `trainer.train()` into iterative calls, one for each round of training.
 For this purpose, we provided `utils/hf_sft_peft_iter.py` as an example, which is a modified version of `utils/hf_sft_peft.py`.
 Their differences are highlighted below: